 4. KEEP A RECORD & BE CONSISTENT

 Whether it’s a reward chart on the fridge, or an app like RoosterMoney, kids love to see their money grow day by day.
 Add pictures so they can see what they’re saving for to make it feel more tangible.
 Being consistent with the rules you’ve set is important to ensure the lessons stick – when you’re in the shop and they’ve spent all their money, don’t undo your hard work by offering to buy them those sweets anyway – they’re not a ‘need’ after all!

 5. TEACH YOUR KIDS TO EARN THEIR MONEY

 With all that extra time they have, depending on their age, your kids can get a part-time job or take up a few extra chores around the house.
 Whether their pocket money is tied to chores or not, there are always bigger jobs like washing the car that can instil a sense of achievement whilst also boosting their savings.
 Gardening is a great one too, helping to water the plants early in the morning can save you a valuable extra 20 minutes in bed.
-Looking after pets of friends and neighbors can be another way to earn extra cash.
+Looking after pets of friends and neighbours can be another way to earn extra cash.
 The great thing about earning money like this means they will also value the things they end up buying more because they’ve worked for them – a valuable lesson in itself.

 6. LET THEM DECIDE WHAT TO SPEND IT ON